 There is something regrettable about the world-wide dominance of BizEd as the number 1 choice in the college and university curriculum.
 Thousands of students have been corralled into sensible, parent-pleasing business and management courses when they might have found other subjects more fulfilling, or more useful to their lives, and to society.
 But who can say what might have transpired had not managerialism become the principal ideological force of the 20th century (Enteman, 1993), paving the way for entire university-based economies and armies of earnest educators?
 We have all been swept up in the management revolution, willing conscripts in the global neoliberal BizMan project, if that is what it is.
 It is an industry in which we are far from being the only beneficiaries.
 Business Education has been a key driver of the massive increase in UK student participation in Higher Education from 15% of the 18-30 population, to over 50% (UK Government 2021).
 An awful lot of those students would never have made it to university were it not for Business Ed.
 Right-leaning British newspapers and politicians claim now that the expansion of the university sector was a terrible mistake, but I’m yet to meet a business graduate who had regrets about their own experience.
 BizMan has become a global brand and a major attraction to international students: university education is one of the UK’s biggest invisible exports.
 Business Education, and Marketing Education (and let’s face it, Business Education would lose half its appeal without Marketing Education, the other half being Accounting) have, in fact, been powerful vehicles for growth, jobs and social mobility over the last 35 years, allowing that one person’s social mobility is another person’s exclusion.
 Even the elite Western universities and their exclusively branded higher degrees have been magically opened to the academic proles of Business and Management, or at least to those willing to mortgage their family’s future to pay the fees.

-We all know the world is careering toward catastrophic environmental destruction, it is rife with misogyny, inequality, economic injustice, and we see all this play out in Marketing, one way or another, just as we see it play out if we study any of the humanities or social sciences.
+We all know the world is careering towards catastrophic environmental destruction, it is rife with misogyny, inequality, economic injustice, and we see all this play out in Marketing, one way or another, just as we see it play out if we study any of the humanities or social sciences.
 Marketing teachers and students are no more culpable in the world’s chaos than sociologists or geographers.
 Marketing education’s liberatory force isn’t unleashed by laying guilt on our students, nor on ourselves.
 Marketing is part of a greater Educational undertaking through which students learn to see the world and develop their capacity to form judgements about it.
 That is, provided it is critical, and not crap.
 What they do with that education is a matter for the students.
 They might become professionally committed to brand activism, or their commitment might simply be to land the well-paid job, pay off their burdensome loans and make a better life for themselves and their families.
 And who can blame anyone for that.